charlesziegenbeinjr/Winter2023/Software-Engineering-And-Cognition/fMRI.md

 - Functional and effective conmnectivity
     - what kind of effect does one neuronal system have on the other
 - Assumptions of the inherent ddata structure or biophysics
+- Advanced software analysis

+# Class Discussion
+- Harder to focus on areas for improvement, strengths for this
+- Harder to use this paper for specific areas
+- Implications of societal issues, healthy vs unhealthy brains
+- Specific about weaknesses for different studies

 -